Tangent: Legends of the Fart

 · A Lot of Hot Air (10 June 2016)

 You didn’t think I was going to say fart either, did you.
 I’m not repressed, I’m just polite.
-You’ll find quite a bit of flatulence in my plays.
+There’s plenty of flatulence in my plays.
 Lear out on the heath, taunting the storm: Blow, winds, and crack your cheeks!
-Or here’s an entire fart story, in Two Gentlemen of Verona, Act IV, Scene 4.
-Launce and his farting dog Crab.
+Dromeo of Ephesus makes a fart joke.
+And in The Two Gentlemen of Verona (A4 S4) Launce tells of defending his incorrigible dog Crab against being whipped for farting.

-Bacil Kirtley’s short piece from the Journal of American Folklore is bang on in its primary point, but don’t take anything it says about me as gospel.
-It’s more slander, like all the rest where this noisome canard is concerned.
-What is it with these editors of Aubrey, don’t any of them do their own work?
-It seems that Oliver Lawson Dick couldn’t be bothered to find out any more about the facts of my life than the Reverend Doctor Andrew Clark, decades before.
+Bacil Kirtley’s note is spot on with its primary point, but don’t take as gospel anything it says about me.
+It’s more lazy libel, like all the rest where this noisome canard is concerned.
+Don’t any of these editors of Aubrey check their facts?
+Oliver Lawson Dick couldn’t be bothered to learn any more about my life than the Reverend Doctor Andrew Clark, decades before.
 Lawson Dick was only less hung up about his vocabulary.

-It’s so much easier to rely on received wisdom.
+It’s so much easier to accept without questioning the old legends and received wisdom.
 Just ask someone from Warwickshire.